robbrody/Data_Science_Salary_Calculator/README.md

 ### Data Validation

 **Filtered List**
-* Enhanced Data Validation: Implemented the fltered list as a data validation rule undr the Job Title, COuntry, and Type option in the Data tab ensures:
+* Enhanced Data Validation: Implemented the filtered list as a data validation rule under the Job Title, Country, and Type options in the Data tab ensures:
     * User input is restricted to the predefined, and validated schedule types.
     * Incorrect or inconsistent entries are prevented.
     * Overall usability of the dashboard is enhanced.